Lana2025/Portfolio/README.md

-# My Portfolio when I show skill and works.
+# Portfolio for SOFTWARE DEVELOPER